saa938/USACO-solutions/README.md

 # USACO-solutios
-Some USACO solutions in mostly Python and some Java
+Some USACO solutions in mostly Python and some Java and C++

 **Python Bronze solutions:**